Get in touch with your inner potter!

 Check out the class schedule at the top of the page and see when you can join us.
 Sessions have been filling quickly and the studio is bustling, so get in early!

-(If you're browsing on your phone, please find the drop down menu by clicking on the three horizontal lines in the upper left corner)
+(On your phone, click on the three horizontal lines in the upper left corner to access the menu)

 Please be aware that the studio is only accessible through the back of the building now.
-Click on "directions" at the top of this page for more info.
+Click on "directions" for more info.

 Open Studio practice time is available for enrolled students-